victoyyc/DATA-310/project_2.md

 #### 2. Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?
 Provide justification for your selected penalty value?

 I selected a penality value of 0.00108, as it is the penalty value f model11, the best performing model.
-With this penalty value the model seems to have the largest AUC, so it should be able to remove some irrelevant predictors.
+With this penalty value the model seems to have larger AUC, so it should be able to remove some irrelevant predictors.

 #### 3. Finally, provide your ROC plots and interpret them.
 How effective is your penalized logistic regression model at predicting each of the five wealth outcomes.
 ![](lr_auc.png)